 Small businesses are in a unique position to foster relationships with their clients, and during a time of change, and perhaps isolation as with COVID-19, these connections are increasingly important.
 By focusing and really spending some time thinking about ways to pivot how you think about Communication, Community, and Delivery, you can Quickly Adapt your Business in the midst of sudden changes your business may face.

-For a quick reference guide on ways to impact your business from this session, download the Adapting in the Midst of Change Takeaways infographic.
+For a quick reference guide on ways to impact your business from this session, download the Adapting in the Midst of Change Infographic infographic.